nicolaswurtz/chordpro-php/README.md

-# chordproPHP
+# chordpro-php

-A simple tool to parse & format [ChordPro](https://www.chordpro.org) songs.
+A simple tool to parse, transpose & format [ChordPro](https://www.chordpro.org) songs with lyrics & chords.

 It currently supports the following output formats :
 - HTML (verses contain blocks with embricated `span` for alignement of chords with lyrics)